 From 1990 to 1992 I ran the New York archives at Warner/Chappell Music Publishing.

-One day, as I walked by someone's desk, I noticed she had accidently left out the balance sheet showing every songwriter signed to the New York office, their cash advance, and how much they had earned.
-I quickly took it to the Xerox machine, made a copy, and put it back.
+One day, as I walked by someone’s desk, I noticed she had accidently left out the balance sheet showing every songwriter signed to the New York office, their cash advance, and how much they had earned.
+I quickly made a secret copy of it, and put it back.

 That night, reading it on the subway home, I learned a great lesson by looking at a huge difference between two songwriters:

 There was one writer who was wonderful - a publisher’s dream.
 Her songs were great and easy to pitch to famous artists.
 She turned in a new song every week, professional and well-recorded.
 She was signed to Warner/Chappell because one of the managers there heard her and believed in her, even though she hadn’t had any success yet.
 Her advance: $15,000.

 The other writer was horrible.
 His songs were really bad metal that’d make Spinal Tap cringe.
 Poorly recorded, terribly performed, sent late, and on reel-to-reel tape that nobody used anymore.
 But in the 80s he’d been in a band with a major rock star, and had 1/16th of a songwriting credit on one song that was on a record that sold over 20 million copies.
 His advance: $500,000.

 You have to make your own success first, before you ask the industry for help.